 Collection Effectiveness Index (CEI)

-CEI is a s a measure of your ability to turn invoices into cash during a given time period.
+CEI is a s a measure of your ability to turn invoices into cash during a given period of time.
 The closer you are to 100 percent, the better.

 First, calculate the Amount Collected.